Miczeq22/nodejs-ddd-example/README.md

 ### Domain

 Another TODO list?
-Yes, the domain must be quite simple to understand the concepts, but to not finish on simple CRUD we will ad few extra business rules:
+Yes, the domain must be quite simple to understand the concepts, but to not finish on simple CRUD we will add few extra business rules:
 - Only registered users can add TODO.
 - We accept only emails from gmail and outlook domains.
 - User can have maximum of 10 active todos
 - To complete todo user need to describe how the todo was completed
-- User can share todos by providing user nickname, shared todo can be completed by multiple users
+- User can share todos by providing user email, shared todo can be completed by multiple users

 ### Stack
 We are not going to use any framework simple `express.js` with `TypeScript` will do the work.